 The first major storm this winter – which could leave portions of the Great Lakes region under a foot of snow as the season officially gets under way Friday, Dec.
-21 – largely will spare Farmington and Farmington Hills.
+21 – largely will spare Wyandotte.

 The National Weather Service has issued blizzard warnings throughout the Midwest and Great Lakes regions and hazardous travel conditions are expected through Friday, the forecasting agency warns.
 More than a foot of snow could accumulate across portions of the Midwest and into the Great Lakes, according to the NWS.

-Farmington and Farmington Hills, which are on the edge of the storm, will experience rain turning to snowy drizzle with a high around 47 degrees and winds gusting up to 29 miles per hour beginning Thursday, the forecasting agency says.
-Snow showers are expected Friday, along with a high of 36 degrees and wind gusts up to 40 miles per hour.
+Wyandotte, which is on the southern edge of the storm, will experience rain turning to snowy drizzle with a high around 47 degrees and winds gusting up to 29 miles per hour beginning Thursday, the forecasting agency says.
+Snow showers are expected Friday, along with a high of 35 degrees and wind gusts up to 40 miles per hour.

-Snow accumulation of less than half an inch is forecast and no further precipitation is expected before Christmas Day on Tuesday, Dec.
+Little or no snow accumulation is forecast and no further precipitation is expected in Wyandotte before Christmas Day on Tuesday, Dec.
 25, the National Weather Service says.

 But, if you're headed Up North, be prepared for hazardous conditions.